colinwilson/colinwilson.uk/content/articles/setup-kubernetes-cluster-on-hetzner-using-terraform.md

 ## Introduction

-For small projects or testing, managed kubernetes services such as GCP and EKS can be an unnecessary expensive.
+Using managed kubernetes services such as GCP and EKS for small projects and development can be an expensive option.
+Hetzner (Europe) offers a cost effective solution with Hetzner Cloud.
 This tutorial will cover setting up a low cost Kubernetes Cluster on Hetzner Cloud with LoadBalancer, Persistent Volumes & Private Network objects.

 ## Prerequisites